anoopsarkar/nlp-class/hw0.md

 ## Grading

+The grading is split up into the following components:

+* GitLab setup
+* dev scores (see Table below)
+* test scores (see Table below)
+* iPython notebook write-up

 Your F1 score should be equal to or greater than the score listed for the corresponding marks.

 | **Fscore(dev)** | **Fscore(test)** | **Marks** | **Grade** |